 There are also a few dining options in Grand Canyon Village.
 So you don’t even need to leave the park to get food when you stay here.

-However, the exclusive location also means that the rooms here often sell out long in advance.
+However, the exclusive location also means that the South Rim hotel rooms often sell out long in advance.
 Therefore make sure that you book your Grand Canyon Village stay well in advance.
 And the premium location means that prices for lodging usually are higher in Grand Canyon Village compared to other options.

 So if you look for a cheap Grand Canyon break you should investigate the other options for where to stay near Grand Canyon South Rim in Tusayan, Grand Canyon Junction/Valle, Williams and Flagstaff.

-But if you want to stay as near Grand Canyon as possible when visiting, then staying in Grand Canyon Village is the best option.
+But if you want to stay as near Grand Canyon as possible when visiting, then staying at a hotel in Grand Canyon Village is the best option.
 In Grand Canyon Village you stay within Grand Canyon NP with the adventures at your doorstep.

 - Driving distance: 0 miles